 Cursor is good.
 Claude Code is good.
 Codex is good.
 The gap isn't the agent — it's the input.

 Tekk fixes the spec.
 Before generating anything, it reads your codebase via semantic search, file search, and directory browsing across GitHub, GitLab, or Bitbucket.
 It asks 3-6 questions grounded in what it actually found — not generic questions.
 Real ones: "You're using Passport.js for Google OAuth — should magic links share that session model or use a separate JWT flow?"
+This is spec driven development applied to the planning layer — producing specs your agent can actually execute instead of interpret.

 You answer.
 Tekk presents two or three architecturally distinct approaches with honest tradeoffs.
 You pick one.
 Tekk writes the full spec.